COVID-19 and the 2020-2021 School Year

 Will students be required to provide their own masks?
 How will they manage cleaning masks?

-Students will be provided with school-issued masks, but may also choose to wear their own.
+Students are provided school-issued facemasks, but may also choose to wear their own.
 They will be required to change their masks daily.
 We will assist boarding students in laundering masks each week.

 Will students be required to quarantine before arriving to campus if traveling from another state or out of the country?

 Current CDC guidelines continue to recommend a 14-day quarantine for international students upon arrival to the United States.
 Students may quarantine off campus with friends or family members in Connecticut or in a state that is not identified as a high-risk state at the time of arrival.